 A takeover by the Abu Dhabi billionaire Sheikh Mansour in 2008 signaled a new and triumphant era.
 Now one of the richest clubs in the world, City immediately started getting busy on the transfer market, acquiring many big-name signings for record fees.
 The five years following Mansour's take over the club spent over £500 millions on players.
 The Abu Dhabi influence was also displayed by the decision to change the name of the home stadium to Etihad Stadium in 2011.

-This shopping spree saw the club relive their glory years, winning two Premier League titles, one FA Cup and one League Cup in the period that followed.
+This shopping spree saw the club relive their glory years, winning Premier League, one FA Cup and League Cup titles in the period that followed.
 A high point was the league victory in 2017-2018 season in which City became the first team ever in Premier League to collect 100 points in one season.
 City made also a new record in consecutive league wins (18).